bernedom/bernedom.github.io/_posts/2018-05-24-structured-bindings.md

 ```

-A sidenote is that so far structured bindings do not cover partial extraction as was possible with `std::tie`and `std::ignore`, so one has to create dummy variables if only interested in parts of a tuple.
-However due the guaranteed copy elision introduced in c++17 this should be side-effect free if compiled with any kind of compile-time optimization enabled.
+A side note is that so far structured bindings do not cover partial extraction as was possible with `std::tie`and `std::ignore`, so one has to create dummy variables if only interested in parts of a tuple.
+However, due the guaranteed copy elision introduced in c++17, this should be side-effect free if compiled with any kind of compile-time optimization enabled.

 To conclude one can say that structured bindings are a nice way to lighten the syntax of handling and extracting fixed size containers, without the need to fiddle with templates.
-They are the linear "evolution" of `auto` and help bringing datatypes like `std::tuple` or `std::array` more naturally into the code.
+They are the linear "evolution" of `auto` and help bring datatypes like `std::tuple` or `std::array` more naturally into the code.

+{% include cmake-best-practices-ad.html %}